edterrell/kindle_highlights/README.md

 #### 🔎 (Optional) Filter keywords to exclude certain books from random selection

 ### Using Your Highlights
+Connect your Kindle to your computer via USB.
 Copy the My Clippings.txt file from your Kindle (usually in the Kindle Documents folder).
 When prompted by the app, upload the file.

 💬 Questions?